Tips Bulletin

 Test the solution on a small hidden area before washing the entire brass piece.
 If you have any concerns after testing, consider taking the item in and having it professionally cleaned.
 You can also use this solution as the best way to clean copper jewelry that is mildly dirty from sweat and other impurities.

 Use a cloth or toothbrush to clean the brass.
-Dip the cloth or toothbrush into the water and use small circular movements to clean the surface.
+Dip the cloth or toothbrush into the water and use small circular movements for cleaning.
 You may have to clean the same area more than once to get the jewelry as clean as you desire.

 Do not scrub hard as it may scratch the brass.
 You may need to soak the piece for about three minutes in the water to remove stubborn spots.